Mobile Health and Social Media Intervention for Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on a physical activity program for cancer survivors.

-What safety data exists for the mobile health and social media intervention for cancer survivors?
+What prior data suggests that this culturally-tailored mobile health and social media physical activity intervention is safe for Hispanic or Latino/Latina AYA childhood cancer survivors?

 JA